catfan/Medoo/README.md

     <a href="https://opencollective.com/medoo"><img alt="Sponsors on Open Collective" src="https://opencollective.com/Medoo/sponsors/badge.svg"> </a>
 </p>

-> The lightweight PHP database framework to accelerate development
+> The lightweight PHP database framework to accelerate development.

 ## Features

 * **Lightweight** - Portable with only one file.

-* **Easy** - Easy to learn and use, friendly construction.
+* **Easy** - Easy to learn and use, with a friendly construction.

 * **Powerful** - Supports various common and complex SQL queries, data mapping and prevents SQL injection.

 * **Compatible** - Supports MySQL, MSSQL, SQLite, MariaDB, PostgreSQL, Sybase, Oracle, and more.

-* **Friendly** - Works well with every PHP framework, like Laravel, Codeigniter, Yii, Slim, and frameworks that are supporting singleton extension or composer.
+* **Friendly** - Works well with every PHP framework, such as Laravel, Codeigniter, Yii, Slim, and frameworks that support singleton extension or composer.

-* **Free** - Under the MIT license, you can use it anywhere, whatever you want.
+* **Free** - Under the MIT license, you can use it anywhere, for whatever purpose.

-## Requirement
+## Requirements

 PHP 7.3+ and installed PDO extension.